c-neto/carlosneto.dev/hidden/ideas.md

 - kubernetes saga # | sizing (requirements and limits)
 - kubernetes saga # | adminssionController (WIS/WIF, how to check default, disable and enabled)
 - kubernetes saga # | mutate webhook
+- opensearch: how to speed up the allocation cluster